 Meditation teacher Vinny Ferraro explains the simple but powerful phrase “Right now, it’s like this” — and provides simple, helpful meditation instructions to go with it.

-Here, Vinny Ferraro, meditation teacher at Against the Stream San Francisco and Senior Trainer at Mindful Schools, explains to Lion’s Roar where the phrase comes from, why so many find it helpful — himself included — and provides complementary meditation instructions.
+Here, meditation teachier Vinny Ferraro, senior trainer at Mindful Schools, explains to Lion’s Roar where the phrase comes from, why so many find it helpful — himself included — and provides complementary meditation instructions.

 Thanks for exploring this with us, Vinny.
 This phrase — “Right now, it’s like this” — how does it come to us?

 It comes from the Theravada teacher, Ajahn Sumedho.
 My introduction to the phrase happened twelve years ago when he was teaching a retreat in Moscow.
 I’d been waiting a long time to sit with him, so me and one of my homeboys went to Russia.
 It was a ten-day retreat and the conditions (like all conditions) were less than perfect.
 I saw him working with “what is,” using this phrase and a smile.

 It really moved me.
 From that point on I began using it in my practice and sharing it with the folks I sit with.

 Students are increasingly employing it, and so are teachers: Mary Stancavage did a dharma talk by that name, and others including Stephen Dansiger, Pablo Das, and yourself evoke it.
 Why do you think it’s caught on?